 - 1. Open the Vector Analysis ➤ Distance matrix tool. - 2.
 Select the distance_points layer as the input layer, and the Sampled Points layer as the target layer. - 3.
-Set their id field as unique field references - 4.
-Change the Output matrix type option into Summary distance matrix. - 5. set value of Use only the nearest (k) target points to 2.
+Set it up like this:

-6. If you want you can save the output layer as a file or just run the algorithm and save the temporary output layer later.

-- 7. Click Run to generate the distance matrix layer. - 8.
+- 4. If you want you can save the output layer as a file or just run the algorithm and save the temporary output layer later. - 5.
+Click Run to generate the distance matrix layer. - 6.
 Open the attribute table of the generated layer: values refer to the distances between the distance_points features and their two nearest points in the Sampled Points layer:

-With these parameters, the Distance Matrix tool calculates distance statistics for each point of the input layer with respect to their two nearest points in the target layer.
-The fields of the output layer contain the mean, standard deviation, minimum and maximum for the calculated distances.
+With these parameters, the Distance Matrix tool calculates distance statistics for each point of the input layer with respect to the nearest points of the target layer.
+The fields of the output layer contain the mean, standard deviation, minimum and maximum for the distances to the nearest neighbors of the points in the input layer.